-These are some of my favourite books.
+These are some of my favourite books and websites.
 They do not constitute the complete set of financial books.
 They are not necessary or sufficient to get through an interview for a <insert name of job in finance> position (try this list if that is what you want).
-Other, possibly better, books are available (you can get a comprehensive guide to trading books here and here amongst other places).
+Other, possibly better, books are available (you can get a comprehensive guide to trading books here amongst other places).
 Some of them are only vaguely to do with finance.

 With that in mind, enjoy.

 - Classic computer science problems in python, Kopec

 - Effective python, Slatkin (some overlap with the cookbook, but a lot shorter and therefore cheaper)